-A lead magnet is sometimes referred to as a freebie or a free offer.
+A lead magnet is one of the most important tools you will have in your marketing toolbox.
+It is sometimes referred to as a freebie or a free offer.
 It is a free resource that provides your audience with valuable information and content, often aimed at solving a pain point, question, or problem they are struggling with.

-Here are seven key characteristic of a lead magnet that converts:
+Seven key elements of a lead magnet that converts

-A high converting lead magnet is one that focuses on a problem or pain point that is common to your ideal client or target market and provides them with a solution.
+A high-converting lead magnet is one that focuses on one problem or pain point that is common to your ideal client or target audience and provides them with a solution.
 What problem are you trying to solve for your clients?
-What questions are your ideal clients asking on social media?
+What common questions are your ideal clients asking on social media?

 Create a free offer that will benefit their life and/or business, encourage them to achieve a goal, or provide transformation from something they are struggling with.

-Give them something that helps them move towards freedom from the problem or pain point they have been experiencing.
+Give them a quick win that helps them move forward towards freedom from the problem or pain point they have been experiencing today.

-Have a specific, direct call-to-action on your website and landing pages that tells visitors what to do and how they will benefit from signing-up.
+Have a specific, direct call-to-action on your website and optin-in page that tells visitors exactly what to do and how they will benefit from signing-up.

 Your lead magnet does not have to be an extensive 300+ page eBook.
 People are looking for free offers that are easy to consume and implement.
 Create something simple that can be easily understood, such as a two-page checklist, a five-page guide or a ten-minute video tutorial.

-A high-converting lead magnet allows your ideal client to learn something that is going to be valuable to them and their business.
-Create a high-quality lead magnet that people will perceive as high value.
+A high-converting lead magnet allows your ideal client to learn something that is going to be valuable to them, their business and/or their life.
+Create a high-quality lead magnet that people will perceive as highly valuable information.

 The last thing someone wants is to have to jump through three or four hoops before they get access to your free offer.
-Make sure that your lead magnet is easily accessible on either the delivery landing page or the delivery email that is sent immediately after someone signs up.
+Make sure that your lead magnet is easily accessible on either the Thank You page and/or in the delivery email that is sent immediately after someone signs up.
 Don’t keep them waiting!